valyala/gorpc/README.md

 * Client supports response timeouts out of the box.
 * Client supports RPC batching out of the box.
 * Client detects stuck servers and immediately returns error to the caller.
+* Client supports fast message passing to the Server, i.e. requests without responses.
 * Both Client and Server provide network stats and RPC stats out of the box.
 * Commonly used RPC transports such as TCP, TLS and unix socket are available out of the box.
 * RPC transport compression is provided out of the box.
 * Server provides graceful shutdown out of the box.
-* Server supports RPC handlers' councurrenty throttling out of the box.
+* Server supports RPC handlers' councurrency throttling out of the box.
-* Server passes client address to RPC handlers.
+* Server may pass client address to RPC handlers.
 * Server gracefully handles panic in RPC handlers.
 * Dispatcher accepts functions as RPC handlers.
 * Dispatcher supports registering multiple receiver objects of the same type under distinct names.
+* Dispatcher supports RPC handlers with zero, one (request) or two (client address and request) arguments and zero, one (either response or error) or two (response, error) return values.

 Dispatcher API provided by gorpc allows easily converting usual functions